Xqhare/Xqhare/README.md

 ## 🌈 Fun Facts by me!

-"What would change if you could only ever create an object once?" - "Nothing for most object oriented programmers!"
+"What would change if you could only ever create an object once?" - "Nothing for most object-oriented programmers!"

-`libc` is one of the few pieces of software, that is neither a dependency, nor part of the environment, but also both at the same time.
+`libc` is one of the few pieces of software, that is neither a dependency nor part of the environment, but also both at the same time.

 ---

-This many peolple have had the misfortune of visiting this page:
+This many people have had the misfortune of visiting this page:

 ![](https://api.visitorbadge.io/api/VisitorHit?user=Xqhare&repo=github-visitors-badge&countColor=%237B1E7A)